-If the transformer arrives at the point of installation completely equipped with bushings in place so that the gas space need not be opened, it will have been prepared for operation at the factory, and, except to check the oil level and drain any oil from the Sealedaire valve which splashed in during shipment, no other action is required.
+If the transformer arrives at the point of installation completely equipped with bushings in place so that the gas space need not be opened, it will have been prepared for operation at the factory, and, except to check the oil level, no other action is required.
 See Instruction Leaflet "Liquid Level Indicators".